csdmichael/Foundry-Agentic-Workflow-SDLC-Docs/README.md

   same ledger so a deployment cannot leave an existing approval or failure unnotified.
 - **Role-based access and configurable governance:** Entra ID, email OTP, guest access, configurable role permissions, agent settings, model routes, tool allow-lists, guardrails, token limits, and project-level System of Record overrides are enforced server-side.
-- **Safe project lifecycle management:** authorized users can delete a local project and independently choose cascade cleanup for workflow-created ADO, GitHub, and captured Azure App Service resources.
+- **Safe project lifecycle management:** authorized users can delete a local project and independently choose cascade cleanup for workflow-created ADO, Jira, GitHub, Bitbucket, and captured Azure App Service resources.
 All options are selected by default, pre-existing linked resources are retained, and local deletion waits for selected external cleanup to succeed. **Deleted Projects** in the left navigation retains a read-only audit projection of who deleted the project, when, its execution mode and last state, and each external cleanup outcome.
-  Deletion runs as a durable Cosmos-backed operation with animated percentage and trace events for Azure DevOps, GitHub, each App Service, the App Service plan, and local records; interrupted cleanup resumes after API restart.
+  Deletion runs as a durable Cosmos-backed operation with animated percentage and trace events for Azure DevOps, Jira, GitHub, Bitbucket, each App Service, the App Service plan, and local records; interrupted cleanup resumes after API restart.

 ---